Pretty Village, Pretty Flame: Release and reaction

 The film won accolades for direction, acting, and brutally realistic portrayal of the war in former Yugoslavia.
 It was also the first Serbian film to show the Serbian side of the conflict involved in atrocities and ethnic cleansing – the title of the film is an ironic comment on the protagonists' activities in a Bosnian village.

 Almost 800,000 people went to see the film in cinemas across Serbia, which equated to approximately 8% of the country's total population.
 The film was selected as the Serbian entry for the Best Foreign Language Film at the 69th Academy Awards, but was not accepted as a nominee.

 In addition to FR Yugoslavia (Serbia and Montenegro), the only other former Yugoslav countries where the movie had an official theatrical distribution were Slovenia and Macedonia.
 Released in Slovenia as Lepe vasi lepo gorijo, it became a hit in the country with 72,000 admission tickets sold.
 In Macedonia it also posted a good box office result with more than 50,000 admission tickets sold.

 The Venice Film Festival refused the film with its director Gillo Pontecorvo calling it "fascist cinema".
 Earlier that year, Berlin and Cannes film festivals also rejected the film.

 Writing for Sight & Sound in November 1996, British author Misha Glenny delivered a stinging attack on critics who view Pretty Village, Pretty Flame or Emir Kusturica's Underground through a simplistic, reductionist pro- or anti-Serb critical lens.

 The film was broadcast on Swedish public service television under the name Vackra byar ("beautiful villages").

 Even before wider distribution in North America, the film received notices in major American newspapers such as Los Angeles Times and Toledo Blade, which covered it from the Bosnian War angle.

 Continued reaction

-In early 2000s, while promoting his film No Man's Land, Bosniak director and former soldier in the Army of the Republic of Bosnia and Herzegovina during the war Danis Tanović called Pretty Village, Pretty Flame "well made, but ethically problematic due to its shameful portrayal of the war in Bosnia".
+In the early 2000s, while promoting his film No Man's Land, Bosniak director and former soldier in the Army of the Republic of Bosnia and Herzegovina during the war Danis Tanović called Pretty Village, Pretty Flame "well made, but ethically problematic due to its shameful portrayal of the war in Bosnia".